-It was only a matter of time before there was mass panic in the wizarding world.
-After all, Dumbledore was the only wizard that the You-Know-Who had ever feared.
-If such a wizard could be so easily defeated in his own school, the message was clear: Hogwarts was no longer safe.
+After the Battle of Hogwarts, the wizarding community began to learn the details surrounding the death of Albus Dumbledore and the atrocities carried out in the school under Voldemort's command.
+It was only a matter of time before there was mass panic among parents, and the message was clear: Hogwarts was not safe.
 Parents began pulling their children out of school, and many teachers ran for cover.
 Without enough students and willing teachers, Hogwarts closed its doors.

-Hogwarts was able to reopen for the start of term in 1999, but it took months of dispute and less than half of the students returned.
+Hogwarts was able to reopen a year later, just in time for the start of term in 1999, but it took months of dispute and less than half of the students returned.
 The reopening also came with the following condition: Aurors were to be hired to permanently guard the school and grounds to ensure the safety of the students and staff.

 While most of the main participants of the war were killed in the final battle - Harry Potter, Ron Weasley, and Hermione Granger, to name a few - many witches and wizards have done their best to put the massacre behind them.
-Not unlike the taboo surrounding Voldemort's name, the atrocities of the war are almost culturally forbidden to speak of.
 After all, who wants to be reminded of the reign of terror that had struck fear into the hearts of even the bravest of wizards?